functorz-tech/momen_doc/actions/ai/ai.md

 If it is a self-hosted large model service, fill in:

-1. Server url: The access address of the large model service.
+1. Server URL: The access address of the large model service.
 2. Custom authentication header: The key name of the authentication method, such as "api-key" in "api-key: xxxxxxxxxxx".
 3. Custom authentication value: The key value of the authentication method, such as "xxxxxxxxxxx" in "api-key: xxxxxxxxxxx".
 4. Model Value of Input Parameter: The model value, such as "DeepSeek-R1".